 Last time, I showed you how to model a multi-sided business using a Lean Canvas.

-In this post, I’m going to show you get more specific and ballpark these types of business models.
+In this post, I will show you how to get more specific and test the viability of these types of business models.

-I’ll be extending the simple back of the envelope technique for ballparking direct business models I described in this post to ballparking multi-sided business models.
+I’ll extend the simple back-of-the-envelope technique for ballparking direct business models I described in this post to ballparking multi-sided business models.

 1. Determine your Minimum Success Criteria

 Your minimum success criteria is the smallest outcome that would deem the project a success for you X years from now.

 As I’ve described before, the minimum success criteria goal is a function of personal ambition and other analogs that support that ambition.

 When Facebook launched, social networking had already made a great splash and, even back then, was commanding incredible valuations.

 - Friendster launched in 2002 and grew to 3 million users in two months.
 By the end of the first year, it was valued at $53m (based on the investment round).

 - Myspace launched in 2003 and grew to 5 million users within a year.
 By the end of the first year, it was valued at $46m (also based on an investment round).